 This Member Handbook is also called the Combined Evidence of Coverage (EOC) and Disclosure Form.
-It is a summary of PHC California's rules and policies and is based on the contract between PHC California and the Department of Health Care Services (DHCS).
-If you would like more information, call PHC California at 1-800-263-0067 (TTY 711).
+This EOC and Disclosure Form constitutes only a summary of the health plan.
+The health plan contract must be consulted to determine the exact terms and conditions of coverage.
+To learn more, call PHC California at 1-800-263-0067 (TTY 711).